Strategies for Creating Inclusive and Accessible Classroom and Course Materials

 DVDs without captions will also need to be “ripped”/downloaded to the computer before being uploaded into Kaltura/MyMedia.
 This can be done using a free software tool called Handbrake. (see Handbrake instructions)

-1st Step--Review the YouTube video captions for accuracy:
+First--Review the YouTube video captions for accuracy:

 Click on the CC button in the lower right corner of the video to turn on captions then look at the message in the top left corner of the screen.
 (NOTE: if there is no CC button, then there are no captions!)